-Figure 2: Access to the drain can be gained by removing both front corner skirt panels.
-To do so, remove the screws or thumbscrews from the corner panels.
-Next, remove the front skirt panel by removing its panel screws.
-The drain will be located inside the equipment bay (see Figure 2 & Figure 2.1).
-To start the flow of water with this drain assembly; remove the cap, twist the face counterclockwise and pull out slightly on the face.
+- Step 1: Remove the front skirt panel by removing its panel screws.
+The drain will be located inside the equipment bay (see Figure 1 & Figure 1.1). - Step 2: To start the flow of water with this drain assembly; remove the cap, twist the face counterclockwise and pull out slightly on the face.
 A garden hose can be attached to the end of the drain assembly, if so desired.